 Following cardiac surgery, patients should receive clear and specific guidelines in regards to returning to physical activity and exercise.
 However, in the name of “playing it safe” they are often discouraged by very general and inconsistent instructions on what to avoid, along with advice that makes no sense at all.
 For example, some are told to not lift anything heavier than 4 lbs, when the actual door to the cardiac rehab centre in the same hospital requires close to a 15lb pull to open.1 It is difficult to justify telling patients to avoid lifting over 4 lbs in a controlled and focused exercise setting when they are bound to encounter such resistance, in an uncontrolled environment, soon after surgery.
 The patients leave the hospital with fear of exercise, no specific guidelines, and left to wonder if they can ever resume activities they once enjoyed.

-It’s one thing to be told that you can’t play your favourite sport anymore, but what about activities such as mowing the lawn?
-Following coronary artery bypass surgery, lawn-mowing is one of the most strongly discouraged activities, even though studies show this chore, that most of us take for granted, to be quite safe following surgery.2 Overly restrictive guidelines that are not based on evidence leave patients feeling depressed and anxious, even though their surgery was deemed a success.1
+It’s one thing to be told that you can’t play your favourite sport anymore, but what about everyday activities such as mowing the lawn?
+Following coronary artery bypass surgery, lawn-mowing is one of the most strongly discouraged activities even though there is evidence showing that it is quite safe.2 Overly restrictive guidelines that are not based on evidence leave patients feeling depressed and anxious, even though their surgery was deemed a success.1

 The same “don’t lift heavy weights” mantra is often given to people diagnosed with osteopenia and osteoporosis.
 What is heavy weight?
 Doesn’t it vary from person to person?
 Of course it does.
 Doesn’t it depend on the type and quality of movement or activity?
 Sure it does.
 Isn’t proper intensity resistance exercise the best way to strengthen bones?
 Yes it is, but here again patients are being led away from it.
 Exercising with extremely light resistance will do little to challenge their muscles, improve their strength, and provide stability to their bones.
 For successful outcomes, patients need to be inspired to improve their physical performance, posture, movement mechanics, balance and muscle power- something that is quite possible to accomplish at virtually any age.3,4